 The Kenya National Highway Authority (KeNHA) announces changes on the construction of the 749-kilometer Isiolo-Mandera road project.
-The state-owned entity has revealed that the initial project procurement strategy has been updated.
+The entity has revealed that the initial project procurement strategy has been updated.
 The updates reflect factors such as current market conditions, changes in contract packaging, and revised cost estimates.
 Moreover, KeNHA disclosed that the changes were necessary to include other activities.
 Those included are those not explicitly detailed in the original general procurement notice published before the road construction works began.

 The updated procurement plan will now see the construction of additional bridges.
 It will also include approach roads, and other access road infrastructure at Rhamu and Mandera routes.
 Moreover, it will incorporate construction of trade facilitation centres, One-Stop Border Posts.
 A Kenya Revenue Authority (KRA) staff accommodation units at Rhamu and Mandera will also be constructed.
 KeNHA will also undertake the construction of virtual weighbridge stations at three proposed sites.
+The project is part of the Elwak-Mogadashe road project.

 The Significance of the Isiolo-Mandera Road Project